sewsho/BetterDiscordAddons/Plugins/ActivityFilter/README.md

 ## Support

-If you have any questions or need support, feel free to reach out to me on Discord: **Sewsho**.
+If you have any questions or need support, feel free to reach out to me on Discord: **Sewsho**

 ## License